-WOF Drivers transport firefighters safely to and from fires
+WOF Drivers are passionate about getting firefighters to and from fires safely

-Working on Fire is proud of its team of WOF drivers who are passionate about transporting teams safely to and from a fireline or other Integrated Fire Management activities.
-These men and women effectively manage vehicles with up to 25 passengers and equipment, across long distances, at all hours of the day and over often rugged and dangerous terrain.
+Working on Fire is proud of its team of WOF drivers.
+These men and women are passionate about transporting teams safely to and from a fireline.
+They effectively manage vehicles with up to 25 passengers and equipment; across long distances; at all hours of the day; and over often bumpy and dangerous terrain.

-To ensure that they are always proficient and ready to do their work, they are subjected to annual refresher driver training.
-During the training their knowledge of road safety and operational procedures as well as their driving skills on specific vehicle types are assessed.
-At the end of the training, each driver is awarded with a Yellow Card (permission to access a fireline), a blue card (permission to operate non-fireline vehicles) or requested to redo training.
+To ensure that they are always skilled and ready to do their work, they need to undergo annual refresher driver training.
+During the training, their knowledge of road safety and operational procedures, as well as their driving skills on specific vehicle types, are assessed.
+At the end of the training, each driver receives a yellow card (permission to access a fireline), a blue card (permission to operate non-fireline vehicles) or is requested to redo the training.

 “The safety of our participants is vitally important to us.
 For this reason, we have to ensure that our drivers are skilled and capable of performing their work,” explains Jacob Singo, Executive: OHS and Transport.

-The most recent training, in preparation for the Cape Summer Fire Season, took place in October.
-Two week-long training camps were held: 22 drivers in Newlands for the Western Cape region and 23 drivers in George for the Southern Cape region.
+The most recent training took place in October.
+Two, week-long training camps were held: 22 drivers in Newlands for the Western Cape region and 23 drivers in George for the Southern Cape region.

-Content and skills covered, included: Fireline Safety (Theory and practical), Water Delivery (operations and maintenance), Resource Safety (Inspections, reporting, incident management), Defensive Driving (theory), Radio Communications, Road Assessments, Resource Management and Administration and Fitness Assessments.
+The content and skills that were covered, included: Fireline Safety (Theory and practical), Water Delivery (operations and maintenance), Resource Safety (inspections, reporting, incident management), Defensive Driving (theory), Radio Communications, Road Assessments, Resource Management and Administration and Fitness Assessments.

 - Achieve 75% on fireline safety (theory and practical)